 I did, however, face challenges during my stay.

 The magical blue city – Chefchaouen.
-People say this city is completely painted in blue to symbolize how close it is to the sky.
+Apparently the city is blue to symbolize its closeness to the sky.

 The people that were willing to talk to me and my conversations with them can all be found on my blog: http://www.parindah.com